actonmass/actonmass.org/content/issues/education.md

       The Foundation Budget Review Commission (“FBRC”) has already researched what a reasonable budget would be for a public school.
 The FBRC was a bipartisan group; their findings should not have been controversial.
 The problem is not a lack of research; the problem is a lack of political will on Beacon Hill to fund education.
+  - title: Why are Massachusetts PreK-12 schools still facing segregation and disparities?
+    text: Due to Massachusetts’s long history of deep-rooted racial injustice and inequality, the state’s public PreK-12 schools have been facing socioeconomic and racial segregation for a very long time.
+Most commonly through socioeconomic disparities, schools in districts that have higher property value and taxes receive the highest levels of education funding, resources, opportunities, and test scores.
+While those in lower-income communities receive fewer resources to provide quality education and continue widening the achievement gap within the state.
+  - title: Why should we get rid of the MCAS graduation requirement?
+    text: The MCAS graduation requirement is very harmful to students in numerous ways.
+The test is not equitable for all students as those who are in underfunded schools and lower-income districts don’t have the same resources and preparation opportunities as those in higher-income communities and schools.
+The Massachusetts Teachers Association has long supported the elimination of the requirement as they believe that forcing students to pass the test reduces educational learning and limits what subjects teachers can teach while reducing creativity and producing stress within the classroom.
 learn_more:
   - title: Massachusetts Education Justice Alliance (MEJA)
     img: /img/orgs/MEJA.png